 The best thing about the membrane is that it is low in cost to purchase the materials and install it.
 It’s also been proven to work, is environmentally friendly and highly effective in stopping water leaks in basements.

-Most of the problems that people encounter with water is located between the joint of the basement walls and the floor.
+Most of the problems that people encounter with water are located between the joint of the basement walls and the floor.
 The pools that build up around the foundation create hydrostatic pressure, forcing water through the cracks and joints.
-The best way to avoid this pooling all together is through drains.
+The best way to avoid this pooling together is through drains.

 Drain pipes, usually made from a stiff PVC pipe, are placed on the bottom half of their cross-section to allow water infiltration.
-It’s ideal if you do this while the home is being built, because it’s a lot more difficult to get the necessary drains installed if your home is already constructed without them.
-Once the back-fill has been completed, the installation process becomes highly expenses and very disruptive to your life.
+It’s ideal if you do this while the home is being built because it’s a lot more difficult to get the necessary drains installed if your home is already constructed without them.
+Once the backfill has been completed, the installation process becomes highly expenses and very disruptive to your life.

 These nifty things are used to add additional protection to the waterproofing membranes and prevent it from damage during construction.
 Usually, the protection board is made from a semi-flexible sheet made with an asphalt core between asphalt impregnated glass fiber mats.

 All of this means an added level of protection for you but, it isn’t always worth it.
-Sometimes the sheets get damaged and if they are installed in less-than-perfect condition, it can cause soil pressures to dimple in and damage the waterproofing membrane.
+Sometimes the sheets get damaged and if they are installed in less-than-perfect conditions, it can cause soil pressures to dimple in and damage the waterproofing membrane.

 - Non-woven designs